maks-pixel/wk9-READMEGenerator/README.md

  ## Usage
  To run the project open the project in your command line.
 Then run your the index file using node.

- ## License
- This project has a MIT license.

  ## Contributing
  N/A